Whether it contains real sugar or a substitute, vets say that all chocolate has the potential to be poisonous for dogs.

 Because of its extremely high levels of theobromine, you should keep baker's chocolate far away from your pup, always and forever.
 Its potency can be deadly for canines.

 More trouble lurks in the potential for additional ingredients.
 Foods like Macadamia nuts, raisins, and peanut butter contribute to the already-negative effects of baker’s chocolate.

 As a rule of paw, steer clear of giving your dog any foods containing chocolate.
 Chocolate cake, ice cream, cookies, chocolate milk, and so many other things we eat are loaded with this potential danger for dogs.

 Many of the common allergy symptoms our dogs suffer from, stems from the food they eat.

 Even more than baker's chocolate, cocoa powder's theobromine levels are significantly high.
 Unsweetened cocoa powder has been shown to possess the highest concentration of methylxanthines (theobromine) of all chocolate preparations.

 What to Do If Your Dog Eats Chocolate

-If your dog eats chocolate, you must determine what kind and how much chocolate she ate.
+If your dog eats chocolate, you must determine how much chocolate they ate.
 Without knowing the details, it's difficult to determine what the effects will be.

 It's safe to say that your dog sneaking a few licks of your ice cream cone is much less dangerous than him eating a few squares of baker's chocolate.